 These awards are presented annually on or around International Volunteer Day, which is on December 5.

 The Queen Elizabeth II Golden Jubilee Citizenship Medal

 The Queen Elizabeth II Golden Jubilee Citizenship Medal recognizes outstanding citizenship, leadership, community service and volunteerism.
 Eight young Albertans receive the medal each year, selected from among the Alberta high school students who receive the Premier's Citizenship Award that year.

 Financial Assistance Summary

-The Financial Assistance Summary (PDF, 220 KB) lists approximately 200 granting foundations and their grant programs.
+The Financial Assistance Summary (PDF, 714 KB) lists approximately 40 organizations and their non-profit grant programs.

-The document was updated in July 2014 and some information may have changed.
+The document was updated in July 2019, however, grant details and information can change any time.
 Contact the sources you are interested in before making a request or application for funding.